odddollar/Hertz-hunter/USAGE.md

 The top left of the screen displays `HIGH` or `LOW` depending on the frequency range being scanned (`HIGH` for 5645MHz to 5945MHz, and `LOW` for 5345MHz to 5645MHz).
 These two scanning modes can be switched between with `SEL`.

-There is a cursor that can be moved along the spectrum using the `PREV` and `NEXT` buttons.
+There is a cursor that can be moved along the spectrum using the `PREV` and `NEXT` inputs.
 The frequency the cursor is currently on is displayed in the top middle of the screen, and the signal strength on that frequency is reported as a percentage in the top right.
 More on how this percentage is calculated is covered in [RSSI calibration](#rssi-calibration).

 In combination with the frequency markings along the bottom of the screen, this cursor can be used to find what frequency something is broadcasting on, and the strength of the broadcast.